"The

 How does God want us to treat these people?

-The same way wed treat Jesus if we saw him in their shoes.
+The same way wed treat Jesus if we saw him in their situation.
 Care.
-Watch for needs.
+Watch for

 Encourage.